 This coming weekend, buildings of architectural, historical & cultural significance across the city open their doors to the public, including RPFF!

-Come explore our festival office in Daniels Spectrum as a part of Doors Open Toronto on Sunday, May 29 anytime from 10AM – 5PM!
-Learn more about RPFF’s 20 year history, grab some popcorn and watch some episodes of Kick Start Art’s Regent Park Project!
+Come explore our festival office in Daniels Spectrum as a part of Doors Open Toronto on Saturday May 27 from 11:30AM – 5:00PM!
+Visit us at 585 Dundas St. E. #240, Toronto ON, to learn more about RPFF, all our wonderful programming, grab some popcorn and watch some short films.

 Regent Park Film Festival Office